reactioon/rdata/README.md

 ./rdata-server -run-server
 ```

-**Note:** When the server is running the node will be started and open an tcp connection to the address and port, this will be used for the client.
+**Note:** When the server is running the node will be started and open an TCP connection to the address and port, this will be used for the client.

 ### Client